metamn/react/content/blog/on-design-systems-2/index.md

 Since then, [I'm working](https://osequi.com/) in this novel domain.

-I produce unique looking websites and apps for progressive brands with the help of a handcrafted, tailor made, built-from-scratch, completely customizable design system.
+I produce unique looking websites and apps for progressive brands with the help of a handcrafted, tailor made, built-from-scratch, customizable design system.

 With a considerable investment yielding high rewards.